 The Province is looking to support B.C. communities in their adoption of smart community technologies.
 This will also support B.C.’s tech and innovation sector, improve municipal infrastructure, and contribute to economic development.

-To ensure smart communities become more than a concept, and that all communities benefit from new technologies and innovation, the Government of B.C. is developing a Smart Communities pilot program.
-Please stay tuned for more information.
+To ensure smart communities become more than a concept, and that all communities benefit from new technologies and innovation, the Government of B.C. has developed a Smart Communities pilot program.

-To learn more about the upcoming pilot program and future developments, contact the Technology and Innovation Branch.
+To learn more about the pilot program, please contact the Smart Communities Pilot Project Team.

 Federal Smart Cities Challenge